GENERAL TERMS AND CONDITIONS OF CONTRACT

 16. FORCE MAJEURE

 16.1 Neither Party shall be considered to be in default or otherwise liable for any delay or default in the performance of the Contract, where this is caused by an event or circumstances constituting Force Majeure.
-Force Majeure means any unforeseeable events or circumstances which are beyond the reasonable control of the Party affected, and includes, without limitation, the following: wars whether declared or not, any events involving ammunitions of war, civil wars and riots, hostilities, public disorder, acts of terrorism and threat of terrorism, any measures taken by public authorities in connection with the threat of terrorism, strikes, lockouts or other industrial disputes, epidemics, fires, explosions, acts of God, embargos, any lawful or unlawful restrictions and actions of any public authority or government, abnormally adverse weather conditions, lightning strikes, flooding, natural disasters, destruction of machines, equipment or factories, or failure of a subcontractor due to reasons stated above to supply materials, goods or services in time or at all and shortage of transport.
+Force Majeure means any unforeseeable events or circumstances which are beyond the reasonable control of the Party affected, and includes, without limitation, the following: wars whether declared or not, any events involving ammunitions of war, civil wars and riots, hostilities, public disorder, acts of terrorism and threat of terrorism, any measures taken by public authorities in connection with the threat of terrorism, strikes, lockouts or other industrial disputes, epidemics, fires, explosions, acts of God, embargos, any lawful or unlawful restrictions and actions of any public authority or government, abnormally adverse weather conditions, lightning strikes, flooding, natural disasters, destruction of machines, equipment or factories, or failure of a subcontractor due to reasons stated above to supply materials, goods or services in time or at all and shortage of transport, undue transportation or customs clearance problems or transportation or customs clearance problems arising out of the withdrawal of the United Kingdom from the European Union or any preparatory measures therefor (“Brexit”).

 16.2 Once a Party is aware that its performance under the Contract is affected by Force Majeure, the affected Party shall, without undue delay, give written notice to the other Party briefly setting out relevant details of the delay.